looker-open-source/extension-examples/react/typescript/looks-query-redux/README.md

 This repository serves as a template for creating a new Looker Extension using React and Redux.

-It uses [React](https://reactjs.org/) and [TypeScript](https://www.typescriptlang.org/) for writing your extension, the [React Extension SDK](https://github.com/looker-open-source/extension-sdk-react) for interacting with Looker, and [Webpack](https://webpack.js.org/) for building your code.
+It uses [React](https://reactjs.org/) and [Typescript](https://typescriptlang.org) for writing your extension, the [React Extension SDK]((https://github.com/looker-open-source/sdk-codegen/tree/main/packages/extension-sdk-react) for interacting with Looker, [Looker Components](https://components.looker.com) for UI, and [Webpack](https://webpack.js.org/) for building your code.

 ## Getting Started for Development